GluuFederation/docs-oxd-prod/docs/sources/install/index.md

 ```

 !!!
 Note
-    You must use `apt-get purge oxd-server-4.0` or `apt-get remove --purge oxd-server-4.0` to uninstall and remove all the folders and services of oxd server.
+    You must use `apt-get purge oxd-server` or `apt-get remove --purge oxd-server` to uninstall and remove all the folders and services of the oxd server.

 ## Utility scripts